 The U.S.-Thailand Trade and Investment Framework Agreement (TIFA) was signed in 2002 and provides the strategic framework and principles for dialogue and cooperation on trade and investment issues between the United States and Thailand.
 In the most recent U.S.-Thailand TIFA meeting, the two sides reaffirmed the importance of working together to strengthen the bilateral trade relationship and discussed a full range of issues, including those related to General System of Preferences reviews, agriculture, customs, intellectual property protection and enforcement, and labor.

 Thailand’s Membership in International Organizations

-Thailand is a founding member of ASEAN and strongly supports its efforts to promote economic development, social integration, and stability throughout the region.
-Thailand and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation forum, International Monetary Fund, World Bank, and World Trade Organization.
-Thailand also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe and an Organization of American States observer.
+Thailand and the United States participate in a number of the same international organizations, including the UN, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC), International Monetary Fund, World Bank, and World Trade Organization.
+Thailand will also host APEC in 2022.

-The position of U.S. Ambassador to Thailand is currently vacant; other principal embassy officials are listed in the Department’s Key Officers List.
-The United States also operates a Consulate General in Chiang Mai.
+Other principal officials are listed in the Department’s Key Officers List.
+The United States Mission to Thailand maintains an Embassy in Bangkok and a Consulate-General in Chiang Mai.

 More information about Thailand is available from the Department of State and other sources, some of which are listed here: